trofi/trofi.github.io.gen/posts/308-a-breakage-example-in-c-variadic-function.md

 Instructions like `movl $1, %esi` tell the CPU to store `$1` to 32-bit `esi` register (lower half of `rsi` register). `movl` (or any other write instruction that works on 32-bit registers) also zeroes out upper 64-bits of `rsi` register.
-Thus it's a functional equivalent of `movq $1, %rsi`.
+Thus, it's a functional equivalent of `movq $1, %rsi`.
 But the encoding might be more efficient as it does not need a `REX` prefix.

 Instructions like `pushq $6` write full 64-bit constant on stack as if we pushed full `size_t` value instead of `int`.

-In both register store and memory store cases `int` literals are stored as 64-bit values.
+In both register-store and memory-store cases `int` literals are stored as 64-bit values.
 This means that on `x86_64` it's not too bad to mix these two types as the example does.